Escalator etiquette: Efficiency studies and trials

-A follow-up observational trial at same station was conducted in April-May 2016, which found that standing on both sides only increased capacity during the busiest periods (over 100 passengers per minute), with no significant difference at lower traffic levels.
+A second trial was planned for March-August 2016 to test whether behavior change could be achieved through signage, floor markings, and electronic messaging without direct staff intervention.
+An observational period in April-May 2016, also at Holborn station, found that standing on both sides only increased capacity during the busiest periods (over 100 passengers per minute), with no significant difference at lower traffic levels.
 The maximum throughput observed was 141 passengers per minute on standing-only escalators compared to 115 passengers per minute on walk-left escalators during peak congestion.

+In 2017, Transport for London stated it intended to compile a comprehensive report combining and analyzing both trials, though no publication date was provided.
+In 2025, Transport for London stated that it does not hold such a report.

 A 2016 computer simulation by Capgemini consultants, based on observations at Green Park station, estimated that requiring all passengers to stand could reduce average journey time for the majority who stand while increasing it for those who prefer to walk.
 The simulation assumed that 40% of passengers would walk on 24-meter escalators.
 A commenter on the blog post noted that this figure was taken from a Guardian article that attributed it to a 2002 study, but questioned whether the percentage was based on contemporary observed data or older survey responses.

+In September 2015, a London Assembly member asked the Mayor about implementing London Health Commission recommendations to change escalator signage to encourage walking rather than standing.
+In response to this Mayor's Question, a 2016 safety report described potential plans for a trial to encourage more passengers to walk on escalators, which was expected to increase walking by 2-9%.
+Health Action Plan documents published in 2015 and 2016 focused on promoting walking and cycling between transport stops but made no mention of escalator or stair usage.

 Transport for London concluded that standing-only escalators would only be beneficial at stations with very tall escalators (over 18.5 meters) experiencing peak congestion, and that implementing such a policy would require continuous enforcement that was not operationally sustainable.
 No permanent standing-only policy was implemented at Holborn station following the trials.